zaaferahhamid/zaaferahhamid/README.md

 # Hi, I'm Zaaferah Hamid

 M.S.
-Computer Science student with a background in chemistry and biochemistry research.
+Computer Science graduate with a background in chemistry and biochemistry research.

 Interests:
 - Software Development